rosbit/duktape-bridge/README.md

 ### JavaScript calls Go function

 JavaScript calling Go function is also easy.
-In your Go code, register a function:
+In the Go code, register a function with a name by calling `RegisterGoFunc("name", function)`.
+There's the Go example:

 ```go
 package main